 The table highlights that the 5-year investment programme is fully funded.
-It is expected that the borrowing requirement will be met internally.
 If all financing is not secured, expenditure will need to be curtailed or other resources and reserves identified.

 Due to the current level of reserves and cash on deposit, current policy is that any longer term borrowing is undertaken only as a last resort to meet any shortfall; any new borrowing will only be undertaken prudentially within the Council's debt limits.